Making the Elite: Top Jobs, Disparities, and Solutions

 My empirical approach to model the caste penalty through a reduced-form caste coefficient that captures both direct and indirect sources of disparities helps advance recent research that argues for a constructivist understanding of group identities, instead of treating them as immutable facts \citep{bhi2022,rose2022,sarsons2022}.
 Such an approach is crucial to better understand ``caste," classifications of which are rooted in the economic, political, and material history of India \citep{beteille1965,beteille1969}.
 In addition, perceptions of caste in elite, urban-educated India are guided by a myriad of socioeconomic cues, paralleling the impressions of social class in other contexts, especially Britain \citep{deshpande2011, mamidi2011, savage2015, jodhka2017}.

-The model estimate of the caste penalty shows that firms discount the value of disadvantaged castes at the equivalent of 4.8\% of average annual salary, holding other student attributes constant.
+I show that firms discount the value of disadvantaged castes at the equivalent of 4.8\% of average annual salary, holding other student attributes constant.
 Employer willingness to pay for an advantaged caste is as large as that for a full standard deviation increase in college GPA.
 In addition, eliminating the caste gap in each pre-college test score quantile closes only about 10\% of the model-implied caste penalty, suggesting the need for policies that directly mitigate caste disparities.

+Potential policies need to be consistent with India's legal environment that enforces explicit caste-based compensatory policies, but \emph{only in} public jobs and colleges.
+Therefore, there is no federal ombudsman to regulate private-sector hiring.
+Moreover, while explicit caste-based discrimination is illegal, the Indian legal system does not recognize ``disparate impact."
+Neither is there a systematic legal provision (anywhere) to penalize employers for judging ``cultural fit" based on myriad characteristics correlated with protected status \citep{jodhka2017, lang2020}.

-In the first counterfactual exercise, I consider one such policy: a hiring subsidy that eliminates the caste penalty by making firms indifferent between observably identical applicants across castes.
+Motivated by the need for policies to directly mitigate caste disparities, I first consider a hiring subsidy that eliminates the caste penalty by making elite firms indifferent between observably identical applicants across castes.
 Therefore, the subsidy is equivalent to the amount employers discount the value of disadvantaged castes---i.e., 4.8\% of average annual salary.
 This amount is a \emph{one-time common payment} to each elite entry-level job, per disadvantaged caste hired, and is similar in spirit to the incentive-based Diversity Index proposed by the Ministry of Minority Affairs \citep{sachar2006, diversityindex2008}.
-Note that, in principle, the hiring subsidy reimburses the employer for a stream of costs incurred in the future and not just the cost of hiring a disadvantaged caste over a single year.
+Note that, in principle, the hiring subsidy reimburses the employer for a \emph{stream of costs} incurred in the future and \emph{not just} the cost of hiring a disadvantaged caste over a single year.
 In the second policy, I consider a ``pre-college intervention'' that equalizes the distribution of pre-college skills (college entrance exam scores) across castes.
-In the third, and final, counterfactual policy, I consider a hiring quota that requires firms to hire an equal proportion of applicants from advantaged and disadvantaged castes: a policy that mirrors reservation-based compensatory policies in government jobs \citep{madheswaran2008}.
+In the third, and final, counterfactual policy, I consider a hiring quota that requires firms to hire an equal proportion of applicants from advantaged and disadvantaged castes: a policy that mirrors caste-based quota policies in government jobs \citep{madheswaran2008}.